 “The main impact has been that face-to-face engagement with clients,” she reflected.
 “So we had to work agilely and come with solutions that could recreate that level of interaction, digitally.
 We conducted smaller, more intimate online roundtable discussions and even with hospitality events like wine tasting—very different to real life but still fun!”

-For Catherine and Atos, the main aim in its marketing strategies was to as quickly as possible regain that human connection with clients.
+For Catherine and Atos, the main aim in its marketing strategies was to re-engage as quickly as possible regain that human connection with clients.